 The guidelines recommend that those over 65 years old and/or with a co-morbidity will be encouraged to consider not returning to Mass just yet, and anyone showing symptoms of sickness, or anyone who has a household member who is sick or showing symptoms of sickness should not come to church.

-After Mass, congregants are asked to take their chairs with them and immediately return to their cars, making sure the area they were seated in is free from any trash or litter.
+After Mass, congregants are asked to immediately return to their cars, making sure the area they were seated in is free from any trash or personal belongings.

-May the Lord be with us as we prepare for gathering again as a community of faith.
+May the Lord be with us as we begin to gather again as a community of faith.

 Very Rev. Christopher H. Smith, Rector